lucivpav/InLocCIIRC_dataset/README.md

 2. Change params.query.dir accordingly

 ## Build scores
 1. Execute buildFeatures.m on a machine with GPU.
-It can hang after it finishes.
-Be patient, otherwise data loss may occur.
 2. Execute buildScores on a machine with ~40 GB of RAM
 3. Set up appropriate params.query.dir